SQream/sqream_docs/reference/sql/sql_statements/access_control_commands/alter_default_permissions.rst

 Automatic permissions for newly created schemas
 -------------------------------------------------

+When role ``demo`` creates a new schema, roles u1,u2 will get USAGE and CREATE permissions in the new schema:

 .. code-block:: postgres

-   -- When role ``demo`` creates a new schema, roles u1,u2 will get USAGE and CREATE permissions in the new schema:

    ALTER DEFAULT PERMISSIONS FOR demo FOR SCHEMAS GRANT USAGE, CREATE TO u1,u2;

 Automatic permissions for newly created tables in a schema
 ----------------------------------------------------------------

+When role ``demo`` creates a new table in schema ``s1``, roles u1,u2 wil be granted with SELECT on it:

 .. code-block:: postgres

-   -- When role ``demo`` create a new table in schema ``s1``, roles u1,u2 wil be granted with SELECT on it:

    ALTER DEFAULT PERMISSIONS FOR demo IN s1 FOR TABLES GRANT SELECT TO u1,u2;

 Revoke (``DROP GRANT``) permissions for newly created tables
 ---------------------------------------------------------------